 I obtained my doctorate degree in Communications and Media studies from Monash University in 2016.
-My research expertise lies in the intersections of digital media, mobilities and migration.
+My research expertise lies in the intersections of digital media, (im)mobilities and migration.
 My research study cuts across different disciplines, including new media, cultural studies, sociology, and anthropology.

 My research interests include transnational communication, mediated intimacies, caregiving at a distance, the digitalisation of public and private spaces, infrastructures of mediated mobilities, and the politics of networked communication.
 More recently, I have expanded my research work in the context of ageing in a digital age as well as content creation in a postcolonial dimension.

 My PhD research investigated the ways in which 21 Overseas Filipino Workers (OFWs) in Melbourne, Australia, and their left-behind family members in the Philippines used mobile devices and networked communications platforms to forge ties and sustain long-distance relationships.
 I closely examined how mobile device use facilitated an array of communicative opportunities and challenges for the transnational Filipino family.
 The research study also located the mobile practices of geographically separated Filipino family members in various contexts, including sustaining everyday interactions, connecting to the homeland, re-staging family celebrations, and addressing crises.
 Further, it unpacked the different tactics deployed by dispersed family members to organise, embody and experience family life at a distance.

 One of the major contributions of the study is a critical re-examination of the conduct of transnational family life through mobile device use in the age of smartphones and mobile applications.
-Extending a critical mobilities lens by the late British Sociologist John Urry in the context of media and communications (Keightley and Reading, 2014), I consider my research study as a vantage point in theorising mediated mobilities in a transnational context.
+Extending a critical mobilities lens by the late British Sociologist John Urry in the context of transnational media and communications, I consider my research study as a vantage point in theorising mediated mobilities in a transnational context.
 I specifically pay attention to the different, interconnected and asymmetrical infrastructures that engender and undermine technologically mediated mobilities in a mediated environment.
 This approach illuminates the paradoxical consequences of mobile device in shaping transnational family life.
 It has also stirred ways of unraveling the politics of mediated mobilties by emphasising the dimensions of communicative mobilities - access, technical competency, affective experience, rhythms, communicative space, and quality of connectivity.
-Overall, by critically examining the mobile device of geographically separated family members in reclaiming family life at a distance, I unveil how communicative possibilities and inequalities can be reinforced in a networked and mobile society.
+Overall, by critically examining the mobile device of geographically separated family members in reclaiming family life at a distance, I unveil how communicative possibilities and inequalities can be reinforced and negotiated in a networked and mobile society.